GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 The build generates a javascript source (see dist/loupe.typescript.js), which you can copy to your project folder.

-2. Import th the Javascript agent into your module code:
+2. Import the Javascript agent into your module code:

 <pre>
-import "/js/loupe.javascript.js";
+var LoupeAgent = require("/js/loupe.typescript");
 </pre>

 3. Create a new instance of the agent:

 <pre>
-const loupe = new exports["loupe-typescript"].LoupeAgent(window, document);
+var loupe = new LoupeAgent['loupe-typescript'].LoupeAgent(window, document, platform);
 </pre>

 4. Log some details: